-The information contained in this document has been obtained from sources believed to be reliable, but there is no guarantee of the accuracy, completeness or suitability for any particular purpose of such information has been independently verified by BNP Paribas or by any person.
-None of BNP Paribas, its members, directors, officers, agents or employees accepts any responsibility or liability whatsoever or makes any representation or warranty, express or implied, as to the accuracy or completeness of the information, or any opinions based thereon, contained in this document and it should not be used in place of professional advice.
+The information contained in this document has been obtained from sources believed to be reliable, but there is no guarantee of the accuracy, completeness or suitability for any particular purpose of such information nor that such information has been independently verified by BNP Paribas or by any person.
+None of BNP Paribas, its members, directors, officers, agents or employees accepts any responsibility on liability whatsoever or makes any representation or warranty, express or implied, as to the accuracy or completeness of the information contained in this document, or any opinions based thereon.
+This material should neither be regarded as comprehensive nor sufficient for making decisions, nor should it be used in place of professional advice.
+You should consult your own advisors about any products or services described herein in order to evaluate the ments, suitability, and financial, legal, regulatory, accounting and tax issues raised by any investment and should not rely on BNP Paribas or its affiliates for this.
 Additional information may be provided on request, at our discretion.
+This material is only intended to generate discussions regarding particular instruments and investments and is subject to change, or may be discontinued, without notice.
 Any scenarios, assumptions, historical or simulated performances, indicative prices or examples of potential transactions or returns are included for illustrative purposes only.
-Past performance is not indicative of future results.
 Investors may get back less than they invested.
-BNP Paribas gives no assurance that any favourable scenarios described are likely to happen, that it is possible to trade on the terms described herein or that any potential returns illustrated can be achieved.
+BNP Paribas gives no assurance that any favorable scenarios described are likely to happen, that it is possible to trade on the terms described herein or that any potential returns illustrated can be achieved.
 This document is current as at the date of its production and BNP Paribas is under no obligation to update or keep current the information herein.
-In providing this document, BNP Paribas offers no investment, financial, legal, tax or any other type of advice to substantial risks, including the risk of total or partial loss of any investment or losses without limitation and which should only be undertaken by those with the requisite knowledge and experience.
-BNP Paribas makes no representation and gives no warranty as to the results to be obtained from any investment, strategy or transaction, or as to whether any strategy, security or transaction described herein may be suitable for recipients: financial needs, circumstances or requirements.
-Recipients make their own assessment of strategies, securities and/or potential transactions
+Certain strategies and/or potential transactions discussed in this document may involve the use of derivatives which may be complex in nature and may give rise to substantial risks, inclu

-As an investment bank with a wide range of activities BNP Paribas may face conflicts of interest and you should be aware that BNP Paribas and/or any of its affiliates may be long or short, for their own account or as agent, in investments, transactions or strategies referred to in this document or related products before the material is published to clients and that it may engage in transactions in a manner inconsistent with the views expressed in this document, either for their own account or for the account of their clients.
+As an investment bank with a wide range of activities, BNP Paribas may face conflicts of interest and you should be aware that BNP Paribas and/or any of its affiliates may be long or short, for their own account or as agent, in investments, transactions or strategies referred to in this document or related products before the material is published to clients and that it may engage in transactions in a manner inconsistent with the views expressed in this document, either for their own account or for the account or for the account of their clients.
 Additionally, BNP Paribas may have acted as an investment banker or may have provided significant advice or investment services to companies or in relation to investments mentioned in this document.
-The information in this document is not intended for distribution to, or use by, any person or entity in any jurisdiction where (a) the distribution or use of such information would be contrary to law or regulators, or (b) BNP Paribas or a BNP Paribas affiliate would become subject to new or additional legal or regulatory requirements.
+The information in this document is not intended for distribution to, or use by, any person or entity in any jurisdiction where (a) the distribution or use of such information would be contrary to law or regulations, or (b) BNP Paribas or a BNP Paribas affiliate would become subject to new or additional legal or regulatory requirements.
 Persons in possession of this document should inform themselves about possible legal restrictions and observe them accordingly.
+In no circumstances shall BNP Paribas or its affiliates be obliged to disclose any information that it has received on a confidential basis or to disclose the existence thereof.
+If you have a contractual relationship with a BNP Paribas affiliate that extends to products and services referenced in this material, the communications made hereby are, and shall be deemed made, as the context may require, by such entity.